Frances Moore Lappé’s writing and research have had a profound impact on civic participation, democratic movements, and social justice.

-Other notable awards include the International Studies Association’s 2009 Outstanding Public Scholar Award, and in 2011, the Nonino Prize in Italy for her life’s work.
-In 2007 Frances became a founding member of the World Future Council, based in Hamburg, Germany.
+Other notable awards include the International Studies Association’s Outstanding Public Scholar Award, and the Nonino Prize in Italy for her life’s work.
+She is founding member of the World Future Council, based in Hamburg, Germany.
 Frances also serves on the National Advisory Board of the Union of Concerned Scientists, on the International Board of Advisors of Grassroots International and on the Value [the] Meal Advisory Board of Corporate Accountability International.
 She is also a member of the Sisters on the Planet network, part of Oxfam America.

-Frances appears frequently as a public speaker and on radio, and is a regular contributor to Huffington Post and Alternet.
+She has been featured on the Today Show, Hardball with Chris Matthews, Fox News’ Fox & Friends, WSJ.com, The Canadian Broadcasting Corporation’s ‘The National’, Frost Over the World, NPR, and the BBC, among other news outlets.
+Frances appears frequently as a public speaker and is a contributor to Medium and Common Dreams.
 She is also a contributing editor at Yes!
 Magazine and Solutions Journal.
-Articles featuring or written by Frances have also appeared in O: The Oprah Magazine, Harper’s, The New York Times, The Los Angeles Times, The Nation, People, and more.Submit a speaking request for Frances Moore Lappé
+Articles featuring or written by Frances have also appeared in The New York Times, O: The Oprah Magazine, Harper’s, The Los Angeles Times, The Nation, People, Huffington Post, BillMoyers.com, and more.